rust-lang/book/nostarch/chapter06.md

 # Enums and Pattern Matching

-In this chapter we’ll look at *enumerations*, also referred to as *enums*.
+In this chapter, we’ll look at *enumerations*, also referred to as *enums*.
 Enums allow you to define a type by enumerating its possible *variants*.
-First, we’ll define and use an enum to show how an enum can encode meaning along with data.
+First we’ll define and use an enum to show how an enum can encode meaning along with data.
 Next, we’ll explore a particularly useful enum, called `Option`, which expresses that a value can be either something or nothing.
 Then we’ll look at